AlexJReid/blog/content/posts/monoblok-mixer/index.md

 python examples/mixer.py
 ```

 Mixer mode is considered experimental; there are rough edges around SUB routing, worker restarts, and observability.
 There's no exact formula for sizing either.
 One worker per subtree-that-matters is the right shape, but cramming 96 workers onto an 8-core box is asking for trouble.
-Every worker is a real process with its own loop, and once they outnumber the cores you're paying context-switch tax on every publish, almost certainly worse than one well-tuned monoblok would have been on its own.
+I'm guesssing this is certainly worse than one well-tuned monoblok would have been on its own.
 Some experimentation needed.

 One detail I'm pleased with: the mixer-to-worker hop runs over inherited socketpairs rather than TCP or a unix socket.
 The fd is open on both sides from fork; no addressing, no lookup, just bytes.